Picture of The JBL Go speaker on the charge.

 Note that after hard reset, the speaker comes up in ready-to-pair mode, with the status lamp rapidly blinking blue.

-Picture of the blue blinking status light on the front after hard reset.
+Picture of the blue flashing status light.

-The blue blinking status light on the front after hard reset.
+The blue blinking status light.

 5. Done with JBL Go Hard Reset !